rogojagad/watermarker-bot/README.md

 - Telegram Bot Api (Telegram Bot library)

 ## Thanks To:
-- Indonesian Ministry of Communication anf Informatics for inspiring me to made this simple bot
+- Indonesian Ministry of Communication and Informatics for inspiring me to made this simple bot